shaka-project/shaka-packager/docs/source/options/hls_options.rst

 --hls_key_uri <uri>

-    The key uri for 'identity' and 'com.apple.streamingkeydelivery' key formats.
+    The key uri for 'identity' and 'com.apple.streamingkeydelivery' (FairPlay) key formats.
 Ignored if the playlist is not encrypted or not using the above key formats.

 --hls_playlist_type <type>